c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 We create a channel using the ManagedChannelBuilder class, specifying the server host and port we want to connect.
 In the first client example, a blocking stub is used.
 This stub is obtained from the auto-generated EchoServiceGrpc class by calling the newBlockingStub factory method and passing the channel as an argument.
 With this approach, the client *blocks* while invoking the serverStreamingEcho method and waits for the server’s response.
 The call either returns a response from the server or throws a StatusRuntimeException, in which a gRPC error is encoded as a Status.

 Because this example demonstrates server-side streaming with a blocking stub, the request is provided as a method parameter, and the response is returned as an iterator.
-After the call is completed, the channel is shut down to ensure that the underlying network resources.
+After the call is completed, the channel is shut down to ensure that the underlying network resources are released.

 ```
 ManagedChannel channel = ManagedChannelBuilder.forAddress("localhost", 50051).usePlaintext().build();

 try {
    EchoServiceGrpcServiceBlockingStub blockingStub = EchoServiceGrpc.newBlockingStub(channel);
    EchoRequest request = EchoRequest.newBuilder().setMessage("world").build();
    Iterator<EchoResponse> responses = blockingStub.serverStreamingEcho(request);

    while (responses.hasNext()) {
        logger.log(Level.INFO, "response: {0}", responses.next().getMessage());
    }